jannecederberg/jannecederberg.github.io/_posts/2015-11-11-google-released-parts-of-tensorflow-as-opensource.md

 During spring 2015 I completed Stanford University's 10 week machine learning course taught by [Baidu](https://en.wikipedia.org/wiki/Baidu)'s Chief Scientist [Andrew Ng](https://twitter.com/andrewyng) on [Coursera.org](https://www.coursera.org/learn/machine-learning).
 The course is free and a new run of it will be taught **[Nov.
 30, 2015 - Feb.
 22, 2016](https://www.coursera.org/learn/machine-learning)**!
 Consider taking it if you're even remotely interested!

-Back in August I [tweeted](https://twitter.com/jannecederberg/status/630191860577923072) about the course and even got a favorite on the tweet from the official [@BaiduResearch](https://twitter.com/baiduresearch) account!
+Back in August I [tweeted](https://twitter.com/jannecederberg/status/630191860577923072) about the course and even got a favorited by the official [@BaiduResearch](https://twitter.com/baiduresearch) account!

 The course is very well organized and I would definitely recommend it.
 It does require proficiency in linear algebra (matrix operations) and programming to complete though.
 It took me approx 6-8 hours of work per week to complete.

-I do hold a master's degree with theoretical math as major and computer science as minor though, so with some other background it might require more (or less) time.
+I do hold a master's degree (theoretical math as major and computer science as minor) though, so with some other background it might require more (or less) time.

-And with regards to career choices, I would guess there's going to be work for people skilled in the area of applying machine learning principals into existing as well as completely new domains.
+With regards to career choices though, I would guess there's going to be work for people skilled in the area of applying machine learning principals into existing as well as completely new domains.

 ## Comments / questions?